paulhenri-l/laravel-engine-core/README.md

 ## TODO

 - Load private views
-- Assets symlink
 - Assets autoloading
-- Install command (publish + tasks)
-- Install tasks
 - Autoload commands
 - Autoload config
 - Facades?
-- Add helpers to get the engine's name everywhere
-- Check if we can isolate everything (cache, session etc...) but it might not be needed

 ## TODO Dev experience